mmbdtp/mmbdtp.github.io/modules/UNIX/_posts/2000-01-02-monday_morning_Unix-and-the-Command-Line.md

 Okay, let's get started!

-Click on the magnifying glass icon (Spotlight) in the top-right corner of your MacBook screen.
+Click on the magnifying glass icon (`Spotlight`) in the top-right corner of your MacBook screen.

-Type `Terminal` and press `Enter`.
+Type `Terminal` and press `Enter`. then double-click on `Terminal.app`

-Alternatively, you can open the *Applications* folder, then *Utilities* and double-click on *Terminal*.
+Alternatively, you can open the `Applications` folder, then `Utilities` and double-click on `Terminal`.

-- After you have opened the Terminal, if you mouse over the icon for the Terminal in the Dock and select _Options_, you can tell macOS to keep the icon available in your Dock.
+- After you have opened the `Terminal` , if you mouse over the icon for the `Terminal`  in the Dock and select _Options_, you can tell macOS to keep the icon available in your Dock.

-You should now see a window with a command-line prompt.
+You should now see a window with a **command-line prompt**.

 ```